 Sometimes a player may roll exceptionally well (or exceptionally poorly) on the dice.
 Certain die rolls have what's known as critical potential.
 Critical potential awards or punishes die results above or below certain critical thresholds.
 Low results may indicate a critical success, denoting a particularly good outcome.
 In combat, a critical success is more commonly known as a critical hit.
 A character's critical success threshold equals zero plus one for every ten points in the given Skill Check DC; a roll of 00 is always a critical success.
-Conversely, very high rolls may result in critical failure (known as a critical miss in combat); critical failures often have very nasty effects.
+Conversely, very high rolls may result in critical failure (known as a critical failure (known as a critical failure (known as a critical miss in combat); critical failures often have very nasty effects.
 A character's critical failure threshold is 90 plus one for every ten points in the given Skill Check DC; a roll of 99 is always a critical failure.
-Only certain rolls have critical potential; some have outcomes for critical success only, some for critical failure only, and some for both critical success and critical failure.
-A roll that has critical potential will be noted in the rules, along with the effects of critical results.
+Only certain rolls have critical potential; some have outcomes for critical success only, some for critical failure only, and some for both critical success and critical results.
 A critical result occurs if the player's roll falls within the bounds of a critical threshold regardless of whether or not the player would have otherwise succeeded against the Check's DC.